-With a variety of different practitioners offering sessions, and with many different models (CBT, Humanistic, Psychodynamic), it can be difficult to know which practitioner may be most responsive to the issues a client feels need to be addressed.
+With a variety of different practitioners offering sessions, and with many different therapeutic models available (CBT, Humanistic, Psychodynamic), it can be difficult to know which practitioner may be most responsive to the issues a client feels need to be addressed.

 Examples might be